 Aims of the Programme

-To provide employable professional graduates to the Property Valuation, Development and Management professions: skilled in advanced valuation methods and facilities management of buildings; knowledgeable about relevant legislation and case law; and with applied research skills.
-In addition, the degree programme together with the BSc Property Studies degree fully satisfy the criteria for accreditation in terms of the requirements of the South African Council for the Property Valuers Profession; and the Royal Institution of Chartered Surveyors; and to provide graduates with life skills.
+To provide employable professional graduates to the property industry, and allied professions, and to the State and non-profit sectors: knowledgeable and skilled in the analysis of complex property investment, the valuation of specialised property and properties subject to particular legislation, in property and facilities management of buildings, and in the analysis of housing markets and policy; knowledgeable about relevant legislation and case law; and with applied research skills.
+In addition, the degree programme aims to fully satisfy the criteria for accreditation in terms of the requirements of the Royal Institution of Chartered Surveyors (RICS), the South African Council for the Property Valuers Profession (SACPVP); and to provide graduates with life skills and values.

 Outcomes of the Programme